 What kind of people come to ‘Camp’ Camp?

-Campers tend to be gay, lesbian, bisexual, transgendered or “questioning” people who like being active outdoors, enjoy sports, explore their creative side.
-They also enjoy being around other people – even if they are a little intimidated by meeting lots of strangers.
-Campers like to meet new people, try new things, and challenge themselves.
+Campers tend to be gay, lesbian, bisexual, transgender, genderqueer, or “questioning” people who enjoy being active outdoors, playing sports, and/or exploring their creative side.
+They also enjoy being around other people — even if they are a little intimidated by meeting lots of strangers — as well as trying new things and challenging themselves.

 Where is ’Camp’ Camp?